1 Samuel 15:29

 Jonah 3:10 is often cited as another example of God changing his mind.
 In fact, some translations use the word “repented” to describe God’s reaction to the repentance of Nineveh.
-The NIV translates it more accurately as saying that God “did not bring upon them the destruction he had threatened.”
-God didn’t change his mind.
+The NIV translates it more accurately as saying that God “relented of punishment he had threatened.”
+God didn’t “change” his mind.
 He threatened Nineveh with punishment unless they repented.
 When the people repented, God withheld his threatened judgment.

 One final word and I am done.
 What difference does this doctrine make in practical terms?
 In answering that, I would like to consider immutability first as it applies to the lost.
 This doctrine is very bad news for rebellious sinners.
 God’s nature does not change.
 That’s bad news for those who hope that God will “change his mind” and let them slip into heaven.
 I’m sure that many people fervently hope that the God of the Bible is not the God they will someday meet.
 Consider the following:

-–If God became less holy, sin would no longer sin
+If God became less holy, sin would no longer be sin.

 But none of those things are true.
 God cannot become less holy, less just, less sovereign, and he cannot forget anything.
 That means there is no escape from the hands of an all-seeing, all-knowing, all-powerful God!

 On the other hand, this is very good news to those who want to be saved!
-God’s nature does not change.
+God’s nature does not change!
 God’s attitude toward seekers does not change.
-That’s why John 6:37 (ESV) is such a comfort.
-Jesus said, “Whoever comes to me I will never cast out.”
+That’s why John 6:37 is such a comfort.
+Jesus said, “Whoever comes to me I will never drive away.”
 We live in a world where you get one chance or two and then you’re out.
 You fail once or twice and then you’re history.
 But because God’s nature does not change, we may come to him at any time and be saved.
-This is good news for sinners who need a Savior.
+This is not a license to sin, but it is certainly good news for sinners.

-Almost a decade ago Bob Johnsen introduced me to his brother Jim.
+One story and I am done.
+A few months ago Bob Johnsen introduced me to his brother Jim.
 When I met him, Jim was desperately sick with cancer that had returned after some years of remission.
-He could not stand the first time I met him because the pain was so great.
+Jim could not stand at that time because the pain was so great.
 We shook hands and he asked me in a desperate voice if I would pray for him.
-He sounded like a man who needed a Savior but who didn’t know where to find him.
+He looked and sounded like a man in need of a Savior but who didn’t know where to look.
 For a month or two I shook his hand each time I saw him in church and tried to encourage him as best I could.

-Bob called one day and said that Jim had been taken to the hospital and wanted to see me.
+Last week Bob called and said that Jim had been taken to the hospital and wanted to see me.
 I sensed the urgency of the moment and said I would be glad to visit him.
 When I entered the room, he said, “Pastor, I’ve got a lot of things I want to tell you.”
 And he slowly unfolded his life story.
-He told me that as a child he had been raised as a Christian, but for many years had been away from the Lord.
-He spent many years in the military and was very proud of his service, but told me that during those years he hadn’t served God.
-Some years ago he contracted cancer, had been treated, gone into remission, but now the cancer had returned in force.
+He told me that as a child he had been raised as a Christian but for many years had been away from the Lord.
+He had spent many years in the military and was very proud of his service, but told me that during those years he hadn’t served God.
+Some years ago he had contracted cancer, had been treated, gone into remission, but now the cancer had returned in force.
 “I’m a dead man,” he said.
-“The doctors won’t say it, but I know the truth.
+“The doctors won’t say it but I know the truth.
 The cancer is in my spine.
 I doubt I’ll ever get out of the hospital.”

-After I got back to the church, I decided that if Jim needed a certificate, we would give him one.
-So I wrote down some things and gave it to the office staff.
+After I got back to the church, I decided that if Jim felt he needed a certificate, we could give him one.
+So I wrote down some things and gave it to Mia Gale.
 (I didn’t really know how to write a salvation certificate.
 They didn’t cover that in any of my seminary classes.)
-The staff designed a certificate that we printed on paper with a nice border.
+Mia designed a nice certificate that we printed on a paper with a nice border.
 After it was signed, we put it in a frame.
 It said something like this: